-As you look at an electrical outlet, you see three holes.
+As you look at a typical electrical outlet, you will see three holes.
 The top left hole, the longer blade slot, is the neutral line.
-The right hole, a smaller blade slot, is the hot line.
-The electricity is circulated out, through the appliance you have plugged in and then back into the neutral line, creating a circuit.
-When more electricity is going out than is coming back in, an electric shock occurs.
-GFCI’s notice this imbalance and trip the circuit when there is an imbalance in the electricity.
+The right hole, a smaller blade slot, is the hotline.
+The electricity is circulated out through the hotline to the appliance you have plugged in.
+Then it goes back into the neutral line.
+This creates a circuit.
+When more electricity is going out of the circuit than is coming back in, problems can occur.
+GFCI’s notice this imbalance and trip, or turn off, the circuit.

-When compared to other outlets, it contains its own circuit breaker that sets it apart.
-Other outlets will not automatically turn off, and can be the cause of electric shock, fires, or destruction of the electrical system.
+When compared to other outlets, GFCI outlets look different because they contain their circuit breaker and have a reset button on them.
+Other outlets will not automatically turn off, and that can result in electric shock, fires, or the destruction of the electrical system.

 Advantages of a GFCI Outlet

-There are many advantages to installing a GFCI outlet, and having them strategically placed around your home.
-They protect homes from electrical fires which can be caused by shorts of other wiring problems.
-They also aid in the protection of appliances, keeping them safe from electric surges.
-They also help keep your family safe from electrical currents which can cause electrocution.
+GFCIs are made to protect people from electrical fires which can be caused by shorts or other wiring problems.
+GFCIs protect your appliances, keeping them safe from electric surges.
+Finally, they also help keep your family safe from electrical currents which can cause electrocution.

-Installing a plug in is also beneficial, because if the outlet has enough capacity, you can also use it for the dishwasher or other close appliances.
+Choosing a plug-in is also beneficial because if the outlet has enough capacity, you can also use it for the dishwasher or other close appliances.
 More than one appliance in a single outlet of power.

 Other Restrictions and Tips

-While knowing whether or not a GFCI outlet is required, it is also important to understand the other restrictions placed by the NEC (National Electric Code) when you are wiring in and installing a garbage disposal.
+While knowing whether or not a GFCI outlet is required, it is also important to understand the other restrictions placed by the NEC (National Electric Code) when you are wiring in, installing, or replacing a garbage disposal.

 - Connect the garbage disposal to a dedicated circuit, although sometimes a dishwasher can share the same circuit.
 However, they should only share a circuit if the owner manuals of both appliances allow it.
 (Source)